 The use of our solar system fully covers the annual power consumption of the school.

 Benefits for the schools: The savings made from the power bills will be used to initiate a local chicken rearing and farming project which will in turn improve the nutrition of the children and pay part fee for them through sales.
 This will help the school to reach their goal to become economically independent and sustainable.

 The Bethlehem Community Center (BCC) is located in the informal settlement of Soweto, Nairobi.
 BCC has 352 students, from which 80 are residing at the school.
 The children are between 3 and 20 years young and most of them are orphans.
 BCC does not receive any state funding and is therefore independently responsible for resource allocation.
 Because of shortages in financial contributions, BCC has to cut down on electricity and proper food supplies.
 This is certainly to the disadvantage for the children and their precious health.

 Benefits for the children: The usage of solar power can ensure that the 352 children will have more opportunities to study when it is dark outside, both in the morning and evening and particularly older students will be able to train their PC skills with the available computers.

 Benefits for the school: Adequate and enough solar power enables the school to use the available computers to open up a small 'community computer cafe' and inhabitants can use the computers against a fee.
-Through the cost savings five new children from the slum could be taken into the schooling programme.
-The costs for school fees, uniforms and food supplies will be covered fully.
+The school becomes more economically idependent and can assist more children from the community with education.